USNavalResearchLaboratory/turboWAVE/docs/dev-module.rst

 Input File Support
 ,,,,,,,,,,,,,,,,,,

-Modules are always created using :ref:`block form <block-create>`.
-The block can appear either at the root level of the input file, or within another module block.
-In the latter case a supermodule-submodule relationship is automatically established.

-If you want the module to be accessible from the input file, carry out the following steps.
+With very little effort the user will be able to create the module and associate it with other objects from within the input file.
+To support this, carry out the following steps.

 	#.
 In the module's constructor define the input file directives.
 For each directive make one call to ``directives.Add(std::string&,tw::input::Directive*)``.
 	#.
 Add an entry to the hash table returned by ``Map`` in ``Module.cpp``.
 This connects the input file keys with the ``tw::module_type``.
+	#.
+Add a case to the static member ``Module::CreateObjectFromType``.

 Containment Support
 ,,,,,,,,,,,,,,,,,,,